Chewbaccastein/CS50_project/README.md

 # CS50_project
-Final project for CS50 Python
+Final project for CS50 Python:

-Cuckoo Clark with alarm setting.
+**Cuckoo Clark with alarm function**

-- Cuckoo sings every hour for the number of short hand. (i.e. 1:00 pm = 1 time, 5 p.m = 5pm)
+-Cuckoo Clark sings every hour, matching the hour on the clock (e.g., 1:00 PM = 1 cuckoo, 5:00 PM = 5 cuckoos).

-- it will use 12:00am to 11:00am/1:00pm to 11:00pm (12 hr based)
+-Uses a 12-hour clock format (AM/PM).

-- Cuckoo will not sing during 9:00pm to 8:00am (Quite hour)
+-Quiet hours are from 9:00 PM to 8:00 AM — no cuckoo sounds during this time.

-- If you set Alarm, it will sing till either Snooze or Stop.
+-When an alarm is set, Clark will sing until you either Snooze or Stop it.

-- If snoozed, it will sing again after 9 minutes.
+-If you snooze, Clark will sing again after 9 minutes.